CodingCellist/codingcellist.github.io/content/en/post/emf2024-was-incredible/index.md

 ![Photo of several tents stretching out into the distance](emf24/site.jpg)

 And, you know, it is a maker camp, so of course the infrastructure was on point:
-40GiB fiber link to the site, providing some of the best WiFi I have ever had (as well as Ethernet, if you had a long enough cable); a DECT phone network for contacting organisers and fellow attendees who brought and registered their DECT phones; a Plain Old copper Telephone network for corded phones and fax machines;
+40GiB fibre link to the site, providing some of the best WiFi I have ever had (as well as Ethernet, if you had a long enough cable); a DECT phone network for contacting organisers and fellow attendees who brought and registered their DECT phones; a Plain Old copper Telephone network for corded phones and fax machines;